Code-Institute-Submissions/paldean-gym-guide/README.md

 3. [Google Fonts](https://googlefonts.com)
 - Googlefonts was used to access the import link for the chosen fonts.
 4. [Font Awesome](https://fontawesome.com)
 - Font Awesome was used to choose icons and use the html code displayed to insert the chosen icons into the footer and contact us sections of the site.
+There was no icon for [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) so I used the green leaf icon available as a substitute.
 5. [Balsamiq](https://balsamiq.com)
 - Balsamiq was used for designing the wireframes for desktop, tablet and smart phone screen sizes.
 6. [Git](https://gitpod.io)
-- Gitpod was used for adding commits each time a new feature was added to the project and for pushing the commits to Github.
+- Gitpod was used for adding commits each time a new feature was added to the website and for pushing the commits to Github.
 7. [Github](https://github.com)
-- Github was used for storing projects after being pushed from gitpod and for deploying the website.
+- Github was used for storing the site after being pushed from gitpod and for deploying the website.
 8. [Youtube](https://youtube.com)
 - Youtube was used to upload the video recorded on the Nintendo Switch and then embed into the website so Youtube can host the video to improve performance.
 9. [Google maps](https://www.google.com/maps)
-- Google maps was used to get the address for the Code Institute building in Dublin and use a screenshot of this address in the iframe element on the contact us page.
+- Google maps was used for the address of the Code Institute building in Dublin and a screenshot of the address was used in the iframe element on the contact us page.
-10. The Nintendo Switch gaming console and the Game Freak Pokémon Violet video game to take and record the images and video files used throughout the website.
+10. The Nintendo Switch gaming console and the Game Freak Pokémon Violet and Scarlet video games to take and record the images and video files used throughout the website.

 ## Future Features

 Pokémon Violet and Pokémon Scarlet are very expansive open world games with endless possibilities on the route to take and the areas to explore.
 I have chosen to focus on one of the possible routes a player can take however there are many more other challenges in store for the player throughout the world of Paldea.
 - In future I would like to include sections with information on battlng the five Titans and the five Team Star leaders.
-- Additionally I would like to include a section on the new Pokémon that have been introduced in generation 9 with users having the facility to vote for their new favourite Pokémon.
+- I would like to include a section on the new Pokémon that have been introduced in generation 9 with users having the facility to vote for their new favourite Pokémon.
 - To implement a quiz for users to particpate in with questions regarding the games and the new generation Pokémon.

 ### Validation & Testing